Goldstein Lab

 • Then, I usually show people how the microscope is supposed to work.
 It's not much more than a lens on the end of your smartphone/tablet, except that the stage and wingnuts allow for fine control of focus position, and the loose LED light allows for creative lighting solutions (unlike on many laboratory microscopes, you can easily move the light to wherever you like).
 These two features make a world of difference for being able to readily see microscopic detail.

 • I walk around, help out, and answer questions.
+And I look at photos people are taking to make sure they're learning to get great photos.
 Sometimes other people who've built these in previous workshops volunteer to come along and pitch in.

 • A tip for how to put the camera down onto the lens accurately: Lay the smartphone down flat in just roughly the right place, then tip up one end of the smartphone—the end where the camera lens is—and then slowly tip it back down while aiming for the lens.